pkdeva/ltop/README.md

 # LTOP

-ltop is a versatile tool for SREs and DevOps to monitor system resources and manage log retention.
+ltop is a versatile tool for SREs and DevOps to monitor system resources and log resource utilization.

 ## Installation